bsmahi/knowledge/Annotations-Part1.md

 ## Background
 Prior to annotation XML were extensively used for metadata and somehow a particular set of Application Developers and Architects through XML maintenance was getting cumbersome.
 They were finding something which could be coupled closely with code instead of XML which is very loosely coupled from code.
 XML configurations were introduced to separate configuration the code.
 However both have their pros and cons.

+*Suppose, you want to set some application wide constants/parameters.
+In this scenario, XML would be a better choice because this is not related with any specific piece of code.
+If you want to expose some method as a service, annotation would be a better choice as it needs to be tightly coupled with that method and developer of the method must be aware of this.*

 The Java Specifiication Request (JSR-175) introduced the general-purpose annotation (also known as metadata) facility to the Java Community Process in 2002. **Since JDK 1.5, annotations are available in the language**.
 The **apt(Annotation Processing Tool)** provided a provisional interface for compile-time annotation processing in JDK version 1.5; JSR-269 formalized this, and it became integrated into the javac compiler in version 1.6. *Annotation is special kind of Java construct used to decorate a class, method, field, parameter, variable, constructor, or package*.